yyccbb/tp/docs/DeveloperGuide.md

 6.  **(Performance)** The app should be able to support at minimum a contacts list of 200 without affecting performance.
 7.  **(Performance)** The app should be able to run smoothly even on low-end hardware configurations.
 8.  **(Process)** The project is expected to adhere to a schedule that adds updates incrementally at least once every two weeks.
-9.  **(Project scope)** The product should be focused on the needs of our target user, head teaching assistants.
+9.  **(Project scope)** The product should be focused on the needs of our target user, CS Head Teaching Assistants.
 10. **(Documentation)** Comprehensive user guide should be provided, with detailed instructions on how to use each command.
 11. **(Documentation)** Comprehensive developer guide should be created to facilitate ongoing maintenance of the app.